B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SyncSchema.rst

 SyncSchema - Synchronize a schema with its remote version in Chewie-NS
 ======================================================================

-The *SyncSchema* process allows users to synchronize local schemas, previously downloaded from Chewie-NS, with their remote versions.
+The *SyncSchema* module allows users to synchronize local schemas, previously downloaded from Chewie-NS, with their remote versions.
 All chewBBACA users can synchronize schemas to **get the latest alleles added to Chewie-NS and to ensure that a common allele identifier nomenclature is maintained for the alleles that are common between the local instance and the remote schemas**.